|

 How much of an impact will the lack of access to your email have on your business?

-If you don't have a Secondary MX DNS record in place, when your
+If you don't have any backup mail-servers in place, when your primary

-primary system fails there will be no way to access you company email, as
+system fails there will be no way to access you

-it will be sat in the retry queues of many different mail-servers, all
+company email, as it will be sat in the retry queues of many different

-over the Internet and, after an hour or so, people who've sent you
+mail-servers, all over the Internet and, after an hour or so, people who've sent

 |